 Staff will follow the school's normal emergency procedures (for example, calling 999).
-All pupils' IHPs will clearly set out what constitutes an emergency and will explain what to do.
+All pupils' IHPs or asthma/allergy card will clearly set out what constitutes an emergency and will explain what to do.

 If a pupil needs to be taken to hospital, staff will stay with the pupil until the parent arrives, or accompany the pupil to hospital by ambulance.